The KAZZ-Sonobeat Connection

 The KAZZ-FM weekday program schedule beginning in fall '64

 When Rim Kelley (Bill Josey Jr.) joined its deejay staff in October 1964, KAZZ-FM's weekday programming blocks featured Spanish, easy listening, light classical, showtunes, folk, country, and jazz.
 With Rim's addition, a new top 40 block was added on weekday afternoons and Saturday mornings.
 During this period, Gib Divine was station manager, Sam Hallman served as program director, and Norman Bodden was the station's chief engineer.
 Bill Josey Sr. joined the staff as sales manager in December.
 Elward "Ruff" Ruffin not only carried a large part of the broadcast day on the air spinning easy listening and pop albums, but also served as the station's traffic manager, preparing the daily program logs and scheduling commercials across the broadcast day.
 Most of the weekday deejays also pulled at least one weekend shift, and KAZZ's regular weekend-only deejay, Gene Chapline, specialized in folk and jazz.
-Among KAZZ's jazz deejay staff in the early '60s, before Austin restauranteur Monroe Lopez purchased the station, was Jeff Millar, who attended the University of Texas and later went on to much greater fame as co-creator of the popular nationally syndicated Tank McNamara newspaper comic strip, which he wrote until his death in November 2012.
+Among KAZZ's jazz deejay staff in the early '60s, before Austin restaurateur Monroe Lopez purchased the station, was Jeff Millar, who attended the University of Texas and later went on to much greater fame as co-creator of the popular nationally syndicated Tank McNamara newspaper comic strip, which he wrote until his death in November 2012.

 Like all radio stations, KAZZ underwent many personnel changes.
 Early in 1965, Bill Josey Sr. replaced Gib Divine as station manager (also retaining his role as sales manager), Mike Hull briefly joined John Jay on the late night shift, Don Craig joined as a weekend deejay, and David Lopez (who had been managing editor of the Daily Texan campus newspaper while a student at the University of Texas) replaced Juan Urda on Mañanitas Desde La Capital!.
 In February 1965, KAZZ adopted a 24 hour format, playing rock from 1 AM to 6 AM.
 Gary Paul Davis (who initially used the air name "Gary Davis" but soon shifted to "Paul Davis") took the all-night slot until Stan Parks joined the deejay roster in fall '65 with a rhythm & blues show starting at 1 AM weeknights and midnight Saturdays.
 Mid-'65, after graduating high school, Bill Jr.'s friend Gary Thomas, an avid ham radio operator, took over chores as the station's chief engineer.
 In October '65, Kirk Wilson replaced Bob Lockhart on the Folkways block.
 In April '66, Richard Grammon joined the staff, taking the rock block at 2 AM weeknights and bringing the program a more eclectic and erudite playlist culled from more obscure album tracks, foreshadowing the progressive rock movement in American FM radio that peaked a decade later.
 But there were still more changes ahead...